DFOS Protocol

 did:dfos:e3vvtck42d4eacdnzvtrn6#key_ez9a874tckr3dv933d3ckd

-8. Document CID: dag-cbor canonical encode the document JSON → SHA-256 → CIDv1 → should be:
+8. Document CID: dag-cbor canonical encode the flat content object → SHA-256 → CIDv1 → should be:

 Source and Verification